kherud/java-llama.cpp/README.md

 ## Importing in Android

 You can use this library in Android project.
-1. Add java-llama.cpp as a submodule in your android `app` project directory
+1. Add java-llama.cpp as a submodule in your an droid `app` project directory
 ```shell
 git submodule add https://github.com/kherud/java-llama.cpp
 ```